September 24, 2019 • 12 min listen

 Once you have identified the profiles needed for a particular project, it’s time to assemble your dedicated team.
 In most projects, we usually have a business analyst involved at the beginning to help you refine the specifications and build your mockups.
 Now how you put together your team—how many individuals in what roles—would, of course, largely depend on the product you want to develop.
 However, we've been generally successful with the following headcount ratios:

 One thing that is often overlooked but is very crucial to the team is the importance of preventing the onset of loneliness among members and keeping their motivation high.
 As much as possible, avoid having a lone developer work without a team.
-This would not only curb his/her productivity, it would also hinder that developer from addressing issues as soon as they arise without anyone else to confer with.
+This would not only curb his/her productivity, but it would also hinder that developer from addressing issues as soon as they arise without anyone else to confer with.

 You can find more tips to help keep your team members motivated in this article.